MT-Eurythmia/Eurythmia-Evolution/mods/mob_horse/readme.md

 ---
 ### Horseshoes
-Horseshoes can be crafted using steel, bronze, mese and diamond (4x ingots - 2 down either side with 1x block top middle) and placed on a horse by punching with the item.
-These can make horses run faster or jump higher depending on tier.
+Horseshoes can be crafted using steel, bronze, mese and diamond (4x ingots - 2 down either side with 1x block top middle) and placed on a horse by right clicking with the item.
+These can make horses run faster or jump higher while riding depending on tier.

 ---
 ### Dead Horse